-Welcome to the Certificate Export
+÷ Certificate Import Wizard ×

-Wizard
+Welcome to the Certificate Import Wizard

-This wizard helps you copy certificates, certificate trust lists and certificate revocation lists from a certificate store to your disk.
+This wizard helps you copy certificates, certificate trust lists, and certificate revocation lists from your disk to a certificate store.

-J. A certificate, which is issued by a certification authority, is a confirmation of your identity and contains information used to protect data or to establish secure network connections.
+A certificate, which is issued by a certification authority, is a confirmation of your identity and contains information used to protect data or to establish secure network connections.
 A certificate store is the system area where certificates are kept.

-To continue, click Next.
+To continue, dick Next.

-< Back Next > Cancel
+Next Cance I